alexwbi/sandbox/README.md

 n = 10000: `6.16 s ± 80.8 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)`

 NumPy is consistently ~1 order of magnitude faster.

+Also, the final dict comprehension and filter contributes 10% of overall time, even though the data is much smaller than in the previous NumPy operations.